uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 ## Getting right into it

-There was a lot done, such as using [MTK Client](https://github.com/bkerler/mtkclient) to make a full backup of the device and getting it rooted that way.
+There was a lot done, such as using [MTKClient](https://github.com/bkerler/mtkclient) to make a full backup of the device and getting it rooted that way.
 For the scope of this blog post however, I will be focusing on one of the many findings.

 ## Unexpected hidden application